davemk00/fullStackOpen2019/part4/bloglist/README.md

 **Commit 9** - Part 4.13 and 4.14: Blog list expansions, step1 and step2
   - Couldn't get the express-async-errors to work

+**Commit 10** - No modules but:
+  - fixed  the test/development/deployment database
+  - implemented express-async-errors and got rid of try::catch
+  - implemented logger middleware - well sort of